Thesis Title: The Materiality of Women’s Texts, 1580-1760: Production, Transmission, and Reception

 Teaching

-Ben has taught widely on literature written between 1550 and 1830, having taught Papers 1 (Shakespeare), 3 (1550-1660),4 (1660-1760), and 5 (1760-1830) at LMH and Jesus.
+Ben has taught widely on literature written between 1550 and 1830, having taught Papers 1 (Shakespeare), 3 (1550-1660),4 (1660-1760), and 5 (1760-1830), Prelims 1 (Introduction to Language and Literature) at a number of colleges across Oxford.
 He has also taught at a faculty level as a graduate teaching assistant on 'Paper 6: Language, Persuasion, People, Things'.
-He has supervised a number of undergraduate dissertations, including topics on early modern book history, the construction of queer masculinity in eighteenth century literature, Restoration utopias, and contemporary women's writing, and welcomes enquires from potential supervisees.
+He has supervised a number of undergraduate dissertations, including topics on early modern book history, queerness in eighteenth century literature, Restoration utopias, early modern disabilities, HIV/AIDS literature, and contemporary women's writing, and welcomes enquires from potential supervisees.

 Twitter: @Ben_WT